adap/flower/examples/llm-flowertune/README.md

 python main.py
 ```

-This command will run FL simulations with n 4-bit [OpenLLaMA 7Bv2](https://huggingface.co/openlm-research/open_llama_7b_v2) model involving 2 clients per rounds for 100 FL rounds.
+This command will run FL simulations with a 4-bit [OpenLLaMA 7Bv2](https://huggingface.co/openlm-research/open_llama_7b_v2) model involving 2 clients per rounds for 100 FL rounds.
 You can override configuration parameters directly from the command line.
 Below are a few settings you might want to test:

 ```bash
 # Use OpenLLaMA-3B instead of 7B and 8-bits quantization